brianlockerbie/team-profile-generator/README.md

 ## Description
 This application was built with Node.js.
 It is a command line application that takes information about employees & interns on a software engineering team.
-After answering multiple questions, this application will generate an HTML webpage that displats summaries for each employee/intern.
+After answering multiple questions, this application will generate an HTML webpage that displays summaries for each employee/intern.

   <br/>
   <br/>